You have created a word document and want to share it with your target audience. It could be to share:

 4. Create a Rich Text QR Code

 Wondering what a Rich Text QR Code is?
 When scanned, it shows the encoded content to your end-users.
-You do not need to create a document, copy a shareable link to it or convert it to a PDF, and then create a QR Code.
+And you can format this text as you like.

 This method gives you full control of the document content.
 And also provides a great user experience.

-As users scan the QR Code, a mobile-optimized page will open in their phone browser.
-It will have all the content that you want to share with them—titles, text, and images.
+As users scan this QR Code, a mobile-optimized page opens on their phone’s browser.
+It contains all the content that you want to share with the end-users such as titles, text, and images.

 a.
 Go to Scanova QR Code Generator

 b.
-From QR Code categories, select Rich Text QR Code
+From QR Code categories, select Custom Page QR Code

 That’s it.
 Your QR Code will be created.